lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

 ## Next steps
 {: #next-connecting-to-instance}

-You are now ready to connect to your instance.
+You are ready to connect to your instance.
 For more information, see [Connecting to your Linux instance](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-connecting-to-your-linux-instance#connecting-to-your-linux-instance) or [Connecting to your Windows instance](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-connecting-to-your-windows-instance#connecting-to-your-windows-instance).